sislam25-code/ML-Spring-2025-Project/README.md

 Funding disparities across New York public schools leave under-resourced classrooms at a disadvantage.
 This project analyzes a **New York State subset** of DonorsChoose data to build a binary classification task (`fully_funded` = 0/1) that flags underfunded projects.
 Specifically, the pipeline:

-- Defines a binary classification task on the filtered dataset
+- Defines a binary classification task for fully_funded on the dataset, filtered for features of interest
-- Trains interpretable tree-based models to predict the top 10% most at-risk proposals
+- Trains decision tree and random forst models to predict the top 10% most at-risk proposals
-- Provides ranked insights for targeted policy and donor action
+- Provides ranked insights for targeted policy action for NYS Governor Kathy Hochul

 ---